CCantale/Cap4Lab-IMS/DLQuick/documentation/README.md

 Finally, you can launch DLQuick and select the Filter option.
 It will output a comparison of the data in <code>DLQcontent.txt</code> and <code>incidents.txt</code>.
 The analysis begins with a list of references that are in the DLQ but **not** in the open incidents.
 It then shows the double references in the DLQ, if any, and ends by showing the two lists of references extracted from the two .txt files.
 # Logs
 This option is accessible by typing <code>l</code> in the menu and displays all the logs from the application's last run.
 Success logs are displayed in green, warnings are in yellow and errors in red.
+Logs are overwritten at every run, so, as for <code>result.txt</code>, in case you wish to keep the logs to a particular run, you'll need to save the contents of <code>Logbook\log.txt</code> elsewhere.
 # Tips and Tricks
 - The application won't run if there's an instance of it already open.
 - If you wish to compare two DLQs, just use the Short References feature on the first one and then copy-paste the references from <code>result.txt</code> to <code>incidents.txt</code>.
 Then put the content of the second DLQ in <code>DLQcontent.txt</code> and use the Filter feature.